Got a question? Click a Frequently Asked Questions for the answer! Can't find your question?

 It literally took me a decade to make my dream come true!
 I don’t mind though—I’ve learned SO much along the way, and I know that everything happens in the exact right time it’s supposed to happen.
 I feel so incredibly lucky to be where I am today.

-Is Keeper a standalone or is it part of a series?
+Are Keeper and Seeker standalone novels or are they part of a series?

-Keeper and/or Seeker aren't published in my country.
-How can I read it?
+Keeper and Seeker aren't published in my country.
+How can I read them?

 It is my greatest hope to see Keeper & Seeker published worldwide, but until then, check out Book Depository.
 It's a great website where you can order books and have them shipped anywhere in the world for free!

 Can you be my critique partner or beta reader?
 Will you read and edit my manuscript?

 Thank you so much for thinking of me, but I'm not able to take on any beta readers or critique partners at the moment.

 Unfortunately, my schedule is such that I'm not able to read any manuscripts at this time.
 I wish I could!